andreassosilo/chickuiz/README.md

-# Chickuiz - Quiz App with HTML, CSS, and Vanilla JavaScript
+# Chickuiz - Quiz App with HTML, CSS, and JavaScript

 Develop a quiz web app for final project phase 0 - batch 34 (Humble Fox) at Hacktiv8 Coding Bootcamp